eyosias-k-negash/google-maps-add-place-automate/README.md

 - login to the google account that will be used to place the locations
 - after logging in close that window
-3. create a csv of the places to add on google map in the following format `Name,latituide,longituide,address`
+3. create a csv of the places to add on google map in the following format `name,latituide,longituide,address`
-- Header is not necessary as long as they are places in the right order
+- Header is not necessary as long as the values are placed in the right order.
-- If you include header make sure the first column is spelled `Name` exactly.
+- If you include a header make sure the first column is spelled `name` exactly.
 - If the address does not compute in google maps that entry will fail
 	- If you are not sure of the address of the place make sure you skip it.
 	- The script will use google's plus code instead.